zero-hbar/lfrf-mock/index.md

 ## **In Lawton / Fort Sill**
-there are approximately *13,000* individuals cannot afford the Mental Health Services they seek.
+there are approximately *13,000* individuals cannot afford the

+Mental Health Services they seek.

 ---

-## How We Help
+# **HOW WE HELP**

-- We raise funds for direct care services
+- We provide funds to those unable to afford mental health services
-- We partner with CARF-accredited clinics
+- We partner with Accredited clinics that adhere to strict ethical standards
 - We advocate for underinsured and uninsured individuals

-> "Freedom is the ability to ask for help — and be heard."
+> "FREEDOM IS THE ABILITY TO ASK FOR HELP - AND BE HEARD."

 ---

-## How You Can Support
+### How You Can Support

 - [ ] Donate via PayPal (embed link or button)
 - [ ] Share our mission on social media